HiIAmTzeKean/SC1015-Data-Science-and-Artificial-intellegence/Constraint Satisfaction/CSP.md

 Discrete infinite: Set of all integers

-Continuous: Real number from 0 to 1
+Continuous: Real numbers from 0 to 1

 ## Types of assignments